SfTI-Robotics/SfTI-Robotics.github.io/Keras.md

 <details><summary> See here </summary>
 <p>

-Restricts data to a rangeeg:softmax, tanh, abs, sigmoid Graphs of those functions
+  Restricts data to a rangeeg:softmax, tanh, abs, sigmoid

+  Graphs of those functions

   Activation is also another function that can be called in dense or by it self
 </p>
 </details>

-Same with init
 *************